Tripouille/printfTester/README.md

 # printfTester (2019+)

+Tester for the project ft_printf of 42 school.
-Clone this tester in your printf repository. (works on linux and mac, no undefined behavior tests, handles timeout and sigsegv)
+Clone this tester in your ft printf repository. (works on linux and mac, no undefined behavior tests, handles timeout and sigsegv)
 ![alt text](https://i.imgur.com/qRfDYuU.png)